Afif13/CSS-Tip/content/overlay-reveal-image/index.md

 ---
 layout: layouts/post.njk
-title: Overlay reveal animation for your image
+title: Overlay reveal animation for your images
 description: a fancy reveal animation using only one element
 date: 2023-11-30
 tags: posts